Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Key Challenges Solutions

 \subsection{Channel Modeling}

 The channel modeling for the XL-MIMO has been well summarized in Section~\ref{Sec_Channel} and all channel modeling methods are actual/approximate solutions to Maxwell's equations in specific scenarios.
-However, in the practical XL-MIMO systems, the hybrid propagation channel is probable which embraces both the LoS propagation component and NLoS propagation component.
-Therefore, accurate and tractable channel modeling for the hybrid propagation channel needs to be investigated for further research in the XL-MIMO.
+However, in practice, the hybrid propagation channel is probable which embraces both the LoS propagation component and NLoS propagation component.
+Therefore, accurate and tractable channel modeling for the hybrid propagation channel needs to be further investigated.
+Some efforts have endeavored to model the hybrid propagation channel \cite{2022arXiv220503615L} based on the array response methods as \cite[eq.
+(25)]{2022arXiv220503615L}, \cite[eq.
+(21)]{2022arXiv220503615L} and \cite[eq.
+(27)]{2022arXiv220503615L}, respectively.

-Some efforts have been endeavored to model the hybrid propagation channel \cite{2022arXiv220503615L}.
-In \cite{2022arXiv220503615L}, the LoS propagation component is modeled in the complex response form through \cite[eq.
-(25)]{2022arXiv220503615L} and the NLoS propagation component is depicted by the array response vector representation through \cite[eq.
-(21)]{2022arXiv220503615L}.
-Then, the hybrid propagation channel is presented in \cite[eq.
-(27)]{2022arXiv220503615L}.
 Furthermore, another promising solution can be implemented with the aid of Fourier plane-wave representation based on \cite{9765526}.
-More specifically, the LoS propagation component is given based on the scalar Green's function through \cite[eq.
-(5)]{9765526} and can be also exactly given by the 2D Fourier plane-wave representation as \cite[Lemma 1]{9765526}.
-Then, the NLoS propagation component is given based on the 4D Fourier plane-wave representation as \cite[Theorem 1]{9765526}.
-As a result, the hybrid propagation channel based on the Fourier plane-wave representation can be derived by the combination of these two components in a unified form.
 To better clarify the modeling methods, we provide a tutorial as Tutorial 1 in Fig. \ref{Challenge}.